Stegouros: Postcrania

 In the pelvis, the horizontal ilium has a very long and low anterior blade.
 It curves strongly forwards and to the sides, apparently to support a wide abdominal cavity.
 The rest of the ilium is very similar to that of the Stegosauria.
 The position and shape of the horizontal lateral ridge above the hip joint, i.e. semicircular, and the shape of the rear blade suggest that the latter turned inward during growth.
-The ischium is long and lacks a obturator projection on the anterior margin.
+The ischium is long and lacks an obturator projection on the anterior margin.
 The ischia are not fused together at their distal ends.
 The ischium tapers downwards with a slight bend forward halfway through.
 Nothing of the pubic bones has been found.

 The thighbones are only slightly longer than the shinbones.
 In this, Stegouros is closer to running ancestors who had a noticeably shorter femur.
 Later Ankylosauria typically have very short lower legs.
 The femur is straight and not bent as in running forms.
 The fourth trochanter, the protrusion on the posterior femoral shaft that served to attach the tail retractor muscle, is small and shaped like a vertical ridge.
 The lesser trochanter is fused with the greater trochanter.

 As with running forms, the feet are quite narrow.
 The third and fourth metatarsal bones have long contact surfaces at the top.
 This indicates that the midfoot was not spread out to support the weight, as is the case with most Ankylosauria and Stegosauria.
 The number of phalanges has not been reduced.
 At the third and fourth toes, however, the extreme phalanx is not in the shape of a claw but is a flat disc.
 Those claws present are shaped like hooves.

 The shoulder blades (scapulae) were not found.
 The coracoids are not fused with the shoulder blades.
 The sternal plates are unfused, and have long lateral tubular processes at the back that project caudolaterally.